 Mile High CrossFit offers an On-Ramp Program as a way to introduce 'newbies' to CrossFit.
 It is designed for anyone who would like to join one of our group classes.
 Whether you have been sedentary, generally active, or an elite athlete, our On-Ramp Program is tailored to prepare you with the tools to succeed in CrossFit.

-The three on-ramp classes are by appointment only.
-Please contact Mile High CrossFit to schedule your on-ramp classes.
-If you can not make one of the times we offer, please let us know ahead of time.
+The three On-Ramp classes are by appointment only.
+Please contact Mile High CrossFit to schedule your On-Ramp classes.

 Some things to make your On-Ramp Program successful: